 “We didn’t even know this was possible!” the retired couple from England explained.
 They were vacationing in South Africa and due to a family issue had to quickly catch a flight from Cape Town back home.
 So, they checked into Hotel Verde for the night and found themselves as pleasantly surprised and intrigued by the hotel’s green features and grounds as I was.

 We were lucky enough to be given a personalized tour by Sarah, one of the most passionate and informed hotel marketing executives I’ve met in the sustainable travel industry.
-While the 4-star Hotel Verde (owned by Bon Hotels) is primarily geared for the business traveler (with its complementary shuttles to the airport and the city center as well as ample conference room space), leisure travelers will find this hotel to be a treat as well.
+While the 4-star Hotel Verde (owned by Bon Hotels) is primarily geared for the business traveler (with its complimentary shuttles to the airport and the city center as well as ample conference room space), leisure travelers will find this hotel to be a treat as well.

-It’s the personalized touches, such as complementary green tours, bottled still and sparkling water produced onsite, energy-generating gym equipment, vertical herb garden, and urban beehives, which all tie into the concepts of sustainability education and awareness, that make this LEED Platinum certified hotel a standout not only for Africa, but for the world.
+It’s the personalized touches, such as complementary green tours, bottled still and sparkling water produced onsite, energy-generating gym equipment, vertical herb garden, and urban beehives, which all tie into the concepts of sustainability education and awareness, that make this LEED Platinum certified hotel a standout not only for Africa but for the world.

 Sustainable from the foundation up